raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

                 plaintext = machine.process_text(ciphertext)

                 # Check if decrypted version is the same as the crib text
-                if (plaintext == cribtext):
+                if plaintext == cribtext:
-                    return( rotor_choice, start_pos )
+                    return rotor_choice, start_pos

     # If we didn't manage to successfully decrypt the message
-    return( rotor_choice, "Cannot find settings" )
+    return rotor_choice, "Cannot find settings"
 ```
 --- /hint ---
 --- /hints ---

 Most of the time our function will fail to match the cipher and crib text because the rotor choice will be wrong.
 On one occasion (we hope!) the cipher and crib texts will match because we have found the machine setting used.

 + In the main part of your program, write a loop to call the function once for every possible rotor choice combination in the `rotors` list.
+For each time the function is called, print out the results.

 --- hints ---
 --- hint ---